 No Linux or Mac version.
 UNi Xonar drivers are based on Xonar original drivers for Windows.

 This error is generated by Asus Audio Center.
-Other drivers, security programs or Windows updates might prevent Asus Audio Center from working correctly.
+Other drivers, security programs or changes made by Windows updates might prevent Asus Audio Center from working correctly.
 If you can’t find the problem you can use C-Media Panel or XonarSwitch to change the cards settings.

 Yes.
 You need to do the following:

 - You need to keep the “installsettings.ini” file that’s generated after the finish of a valid UNi Xonar driver installation with your desired installation options.

 - The file needs to be in the same folder as the driver installer that we want to install silently.

 - You need to add the “/silent” flag to the UNi Xonar driver setup command like this: “UNi Xonar 1823 v1.80a r3.exe” /silent